Donovon/kexp_spotify_sync/README.md

 ## TODO
-1. ~~ Create KEXP playlist if it doesn't already exist (Alternatively, create a new one with current date) ~~
+1. ~~Create KEXP playlist if it doesn't already exist (Alternatively, create a new one with current date)~~
-2. Find KEXP playlist, stop hardcoding in the playlist ID
+2. ~~Find KEXP playlist, stop hardcoding in the playlist ID ~~ kind of implemented
 3. Either check for existing tracks and only add new ones, or delete existing tracks to prevent duplicates
 4. ~~Output out failed track additions with error code to diagnose~~ errors.txt will contain missing tracks
 5. Improve code quality